alexhkurz/compiler-construction-2022/lecture-by-lecture.md

 - L6.2:  Working towards Assignment 2, the [Type Checker for CPP](http://www.grammaticalframework.org/ipl-book/assignments/assignment2/assignment2.html) (a template file and detailed instructions will be in Canvas).
 For the theory, the main source is Chapter 4 of the book. *Homework:* Read Chapter 4.1 to 4.3 of [IPL](http://www.cse.chalmers.se/edu/year/2012/course/DAT150/lectures/plt-book.pdf).

-- L7.1: We started with some remarks on the [the project](project.md).
+- L7.1: We started with some remarks on the [the project](project.md) (Prototype description due by <font color=red>**March 20**</font>.
 Then we looked at the template file for the type checker available on Canvas.
 We also covered Sections 4.4-4.5 of the book.

 - L7.2: Sections 4.6-4.8 from the book.
 Read these sections carefully and prepare questions for the next lecture.
 (Sections 4.9-4.11 are optional as this has been implemented in the template files.)

 - L8.1: We went through what needs to be done for the First Deadline **(Thu, Mar 31)** for Assignment 2.
 As I said, feel free to use github copilot.
-Second Deadline will be **(Fri, April 8)**.
+Second Deadline for Assignment 2 will be Friday <font color=red>**April 8**</font>.

 - L8.2: Special session with Sam Balco.